back

 If you live in a non-title holding state, your lender will remove the lien and release the vehicle title to you.
 But if you reside in a title-holding state, you will receive a vehicle lien release form.
 Some states participate in an electronic lien and title program, in which case your title gets released electronically.
 Owners receiving a car title lien release form must visit their local Bureau of Motor Vehicles (BMV) or the Department of Motor Vehicles (DMV) to request a new car title.

 Remember that it may be hard to sell a car with an existing lien on it to a private party.
 Many people may be unwilling or wary of buying a financed car.
+Usually, buyers will check for liens on a car before they purchase it.
 The car title transfer process can take weeks, which may not work with the new buyer’s schedule.
 You may have better luck selling the vehicle to a dealership, although you may not get as much money for your used car.

 Alternatives To Selling Your Financed Car